 A single queue is the most straightforward type of queue, whether physical or virtual.
 They are generally simpler to set up than multiple queues and are fair and efficient in cases where all customers are waiting for the same thing.

-Businesses that use single queues
+Businesses that use single virtual queues

 In recent months, a wider range of establishments have been experimenting with virtual queuing systems.
-Some grocery chains have adopted a queue management system to control entry into their stores: customers check in on an app and can then wait in their cars or elsewhere for their turn to enter and shop.
+Grocery chains have adopted a queue management system to control entry into their stores: customers check in on an app and can then wait in their cars or elsewhere for their turn to enter and shop.

 Benefits of single queues